Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

     web services API.

 -   **User Audit Expire Secrets**
-    Allows a user to view the “User Audit” report, which shows all secrets that have been accessed by a particular user in a specified date range.
+    Allows a user to view the "User Audit" report, which shows all secrets that have been accessed by a particular user in a specified date range.
 Also allows the user to force expiration on all these secrets, which would make Secret Server automatically change the password.

 -   **View Configuration Unlimited Admin**
-    Formerly “View Unlimited Admin Configuration,” allows a user to view the Unlimited Admin Mode configuration.
+    Formerly "View Unlimited Admin Configuration," allows a user to view the Unlimited Admin Mode configuration.
 Also allows a user to view the Unlimited Admin Mode audit log.